nanoDW/Tasks2.0/backend/README.md

 }
 ```

-get list of all users - ADMIN function
+get list of all users - MOD function
 GET /users/hidden
 example of response: